gregschmit/cs342hw/hw3/README.md

 or websites.

 You are allowed to use any of the documentation provided by Oracle or the PDFBox library.
 You are also encouraged to discuss on Piazza.
-You are **prohibited** from using use other, outside sources like StackOverflow.
-If you're discovered doing so, it will be treated as academic dishonesty.

 Your code should never throw an Exception or dump a stracktrace to the console.
 It should handle all errors correctly and internally.
 Doing so will loose